sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS2 Polity Constitution.md

     9. Amend - 60% majority
     10. Frequently amended

 #### 2018: India and USA Are Two Large Democracies.
-Examine the Basic Tenets of Which the Two Political Systems Are Based #readagain
+Examine the Basic Tenets of Which the Two Political Systems Are Based
 1. Compare both countries on the basis of the table given below
 2.  **Crucial difference is that In USA, there is a clear-cut separation of powers** between judiciary, executive and legislature while the same is not observed exactly in India, as there is fusion between executive and legislature
 3. Compare federal system in both nations (union of india vs indestructible state in USA)